anuhasip/iwb190-mora-mavericks/README.md

-# E-shop
+# FindNshop

-E-shop is a full-stack e-commerce web application designed to offer a seamless shopping experience.
+FindNshop is a full-stack e-commerce web application designed to offer a seamless shopping experience.
 The project is built with **React** for the frontend and **Ballerina** for the backend.

 ## Features